Proud of our past, ready for our future.

 We seek to shift the conversation and elevate expectations and embed social licence by sharing the inspiring stories of our awardees.
 Our awardees become energy transformation heroes, to inspire the next generation, because if you can see it, you can be it.

 We don’t shy away from the big levers and are in rich conversation with partners across the spectrum from heavy industry to training bodies to community-level social support networks.
 We are practically building workable examples of workforce pathways that are equitable and inclusive.
-Every day we are building processes and access to highlight the active inclusion of community members in danger of being excluded from the clean energy revolution.
-We do this because we firmly believe there is no successful energy transformation without workforce transformation.
+Every day we are developing processes and access to highlight the active inclusion of community members in danger of being excluded from the clean energy revolution.
+We do this because we firmly believe there is no successful energy transformation without active workforce transformation.

 No workers should be left behind in this energy transformation.